 The ACHIEVE Program works with these out-of-school youth by helping them work toward completing their education, finding employment and enhancing their self-esteem in order for them to become productive citizens.

-The Charles Lea Educational Enrichment Program is a partnership between the Charles Lea Center and the School of Education.
+The Charles Lea Educational Enrichment Program is a partnership between the Charles Lea Center and the School of Education, Human Performance, and Health.
 This program offers adults with disabilities and special needs an opportunity to come to the University to take classes designed specifically for their needs.

 The Scholars Academy provides advanced learners with a quality education in a supportive learning environment.
 Through a partnership between Spartanburg County Schools and USC Upstate, the program allows students to take college courses and advanced high school classes over four years while still participating in classes and extracurricular activities at their own schools.

 USC Upstate offers students World Languages Classes each Spring, students who are interested in Student Teaching in Germany in Stendal, Germany will attend six weeks of class from mid-February to the end of March.
 Click the link above for more information.